l-trochelmann/composite-training/README.md

 To download the full evaluation results, please refer to: https://drive.google.com/drive/folders/1P4PMb_HLkrSuiyxAozG_RIbaw9L6bM0z

 ## Installation
 To work with composite dataset training locally, please install MMPose: https://github.com/open-mmlab/mmpose/blob/0.x/docs/en/install.md.
 During the installation, clone this repository rather than the original.
 Please use version 0.3.3 of [MIM](https://github.com/open-mmlab/mim), version 1.7.0 of [MMCV](https://github.com/open-mmlab/mmcv) and  version 2.28.2 of [MMDET](https://github.com/open-mmlab/mmdetection) (should you wish to use MMDET).
+If you wish to evaluate on unlabelled data, please do install MMDET as a dependency.

 For the installation and preparation of datasets, please refer to: https://github.com/open-mmlab/mmpose/blob/0.x/docs/en/tasks/2d_body_keypoint.md